 If you live in a hub or you simply like to fly one particular carrier all the time, then an airline miles credit card could, quite literally, be your ticket to first-class.
 Most major airlines offer co-branded credit cards that help their frequent fliers rack up miles, skip paying certain travel fees and enjoy a bevy of ancillary travel perks that can make the experience of flying much less stressful.
 American Airlines is no exception.
 It offers a suite of AAdvantage credit cards through a partnership with Citi that pairs with the AAdvantage frequent flier program.
 That program helps you earn miles that can put be toward award tickets, upgrades, hotel stays, rental cars and vacation packages.
 Two of these American Airlines credit cards, the Citi AAdvantage Executive World Elite Mastercard and the Citibank AAdvantage Platinum, are for personal use.
 (The Citi AAdvantage Business credit card is — you guessed it — for businesses.)
 Both feature no foreign transaction fees, a 25% discount on in-flight purchases and reduced mileage deals.
 In this AAdvantage credit card review, we’ll break down the major terms associated with each personal American Airlines credit card and outline how to decide which might be right for you.

-Rewards Details: Just like with the Executive World Elite Mastercard, you get 2 miles per dollar spent on eligible American Airlines purchases and 1 point per dollar spent everywhere, but the secondary travel perks are decidedly less swanky.
-There’s no annual 10,000 EQMs bonus option, though you do earn 10% of your redeemed AAdvantage miles back — up to 10,000 AAdvantage miles each calendar year.
-You get Group 1 boarding on domestic American Airlines flights, not priority boarding or priority check-in.
+Rewards Details: Just like with the Executive World Elite Mastercard, you get 2 miles per dollar spent on eligible American Airlines purchases, gas stations, and restaurants and 1 point per dollar spent everywhere.
+Also, if you spend $20,000 or more in purchases during your cardmembership year and renew your card, you can earn a $100 American Airlines flight discount.
+You get preferred boarding on American Airlines flights.
 You also get a free checked bag, but that perk can only be extended to four of your travel companions, not eight, and there’s no Admiral’s Club membership.